History of Stella Maris College

 A three-storey building was constructed in 2000 with the canteen on the first floor, six classrooms for the elementary students in the second floor and six classrooms for the secondary students on the third floor.
 It was named after St. Hermine, who with six other FMM sisters, was canonized on October 1, 2000.

-As part of its mission to help the poor, SMC has been accepting kindergarten pupils since 1991 and graduates from the public elementary schools in 2008 from among the financially challenged families in the area, providing them with free education until they graduate from high school.
+As part of its mission to help the poor, SMC has accepted kindergarten pupils since 1991 and graduates from the public elementary schools in 2008 from among the financially challenged families in the area, providing them with free education until they graduate from high school.
+In 2013, SMC accepted elementary graduates from public schools nearby to avail of free education.

 The school was originally granted recognition by the government as an institution exclusively for girls.
 The Grade School Department opened its doors to Grade One boys in June 2002, while the High School Department began this move in 2006.